Yog Niketan Dham

 Yoga for Migraine

-Yoga for Migraine and Headaches Yoga for Migraine and headaches is a perfect practice to alleviate them.
+Yoga for Migraine Yoga for Migraine and headaches is a perfect practice for alleviating them.
 A migraine is considered a severe headache and a neurological disorder.
 It exists in people under stress and is available from moderate to extreme levels.
 There are different reasons for having a migraine.
-It may also appear in childhood
+It may also appear in childhood and old

 Surya Bhedi Pranayama

-https://youtu.be/uHNFOJfk3bU?si=uVsswJohJjg2cmWv History of Surya Bhedi Pranayama Surya Bhedi pranayama, or right nostril piercing pranayama, consists of two words: Surya (Sun)+ Bhedna (drilling).
+Surya Bhedi Pranayama https://youtu.be/uHNFOJfk3bU?si=uVsswJohJjg2cmWv Surya Bhedi pranayama, or right nostril piercing pranayama, consists of two words: Surya (Sun)+ Bhedna (drilling).
 It is one of the essential Pranayamas mentioned in Swatamaram’s Hatha Yoga Pradipika.
-According to yogic scriptures, Surya Bhedi
+According to yogic scriptures, Surya Bhedi pranayama refers to the left nostril as Ida, or Chandra Nadi (the moon channel), and the right

 Ujjayi Pranayama

 What is Ujjayi Pranayama?
-The word “Ujjayi Pranayama” originates from the Sanskrit language.
+The word “Ujjayi Pranayama” is derived from Sanskrit.
 In English, it is known as Ocean Breath.
-It means ‘victorious’ and is derived from the Sanskrit word Ujji, which means to attain a higher level.
-Ujjayi Pranayama is also known as triumphing over decay and death because it profoundly affects the
+It means ‘victorious’ and is derived from the Sanskrit word Ujji, meaning ‘to attain a higher level’.
+Ujjayi Pranayama is also known as the practice of triumphing over decay and death because it profoundly affects

 Kundalini

-What is Kundalini Yoga?
+What is Kundalini?
 The Sanskrit word “Kundalini” signifies the rising energy or consciousness at the base of the spinal cord, coiled like a serpent.
-Scientists have been innovating new technologies, and yogis from
+Scientists have been developing new technologies, and yogis in ancient India researched and used them to achieve self-realization.
+Yoga philosophy describes the awakening of kundalini, a natural phenomenon that occurs through the